Kingoro Hashimoto: Later activities

+After leaving active service, Hashimoto formed the Great Japan Youth Party in October 1936.

-He was involved in the Panay incident of December 12, 1937 in which unprovoked Japanese bombers attacked and sank the on the Yangtze River in China.
+Hashimoto returned to active service after the outbreak of the Second Sino-Japanese War in 1937.
+He was involved in the Panay incident of 12 December 1937 in which unprovoked Japanese bombers attacked and sank the on the Yangtze River in China.
 Hashimoto was the senior Japanese officer in the region, and a few days after the sinking, he was quoted in US newspapers as saying "I had orders to fire."
-Still, US-Japanese relations continued to sour in the aftermath of the incident, which would eventually lead to the Pacific War.
+US-Japanese relations continued to sour in the aftermath of the incident, which would eventually lead to the Pacific War.

-Hashimoto greatly supported aggressive policies during the Second Sino-Japanese War and the Tripartite Pact with Nazi Germany and Fascist Italy in 1940, along with the other military extremists of the Imperial Japanese Army.
+Hashimoto supported aggressive policies during the Second Sino-Japanese War and the Tripartite Pact with Nazi Germany and Fascist Italy in 1940, along with the other military extremists of the Imperial Japanese Army.

+As a prominent nationalist, Hashimoto was invited to participate in the formation of the Imperial Rule Assistance Association by Prime Minister Fumimaro Konoe in October 1940.
+Hashimoto served as a standing director.

-Hashimoto was elected to the House of Representatives in 1942 and became a member of the Imperial Rule Assistance Political Association.
-He also served as deputy commander of the Yokusan Sonendan from August 1944 to February 1945.
+Hashimoto was elected to the House of Representatives in 1942 and was a member of the Imperial Rule Assistance Political Association.
+After Kuniaki Koiso became prime minister, Hashimoto's old superior Yoshitsugu Tatekawa was made commander of the Yokusan Sonendan and Hashimoto became his deputy and director of the central headquarters in August 1944.
+He held that position until February 1945.

-Later life
+With the dissolution of the Imperial Rule Assistance Political Association in March, Hashimoto joined the National Defense Brotherhood in the Diet rather than the mainstream Dai Nippon Seijikai (大日本政治会).

 After the end of the war, he was sentenced to life imprisonment in Sugamo Prison by the International Military Tribunal for the Far East.
+He was liberared later on, however, and unsuccessfully attempted to be elected in the Sangi-in.
 He died in 1957.
+A book was published by Nakano Masao under the title "Hashimoto Taisa no Shuki" in 1963, based on his notes and diaries.